When the Bell Rang Again: Confronting Learning Loss Through High-Dosage Tutoring

 Background & Context: The Silent Slide

-The Solution: High-Dosage Tutoring as Academic Recovery Strategy
+The Solution: High-Dosage Tutoring as Academic First Aid

-Case in point: In Pasig City, a pilot tutoring program in 2023 trained college education majors to tutor public school students.
-After just 12 weeks, over 65% of students improved at least one reading level.
-The city government is now expanding the program in partnership with local universities and NGOs.
+In the Philippines, early adopters of this strategy are already seeing results.
+In Pasig City, a 2023 pilot program trained college education majors to tutor public school students in reading.
+After just 12 weeks, over 65% of students improved by at least one reading level.
+Inspired by these results, the city has since expanded the initiative in partnership with local universities and NGOs.

 -